Backing up your Squarespace website: here's what you need to know

 This is another thing I do a few times a year that only takes a couple of minutes to complete.
 If i ever need to rebuild a website, I have a visual sitemap for reference so that I’m not left wondering how it was structured or how the pages were set up.
 I use bubble.us which is a great free tool that lets you save and export the images you create with it.
-Save this file in Google Drive or wherever else you save your website backup content.
+Save this file in the same Google Drive “Site Backup” reference folder or wherever else you save your website backup content.

 3. Save all web page content